 3. Focus on Improvement in Quality

-The key objective of any quality assurance process is to provide assurance to all the stakeholders that the processes and activities used during the development of your software are thoroughly designed to maintain the high quality of the end product.
+The key objective of any quality assurance process is to assure all the stakeholders that the processes and activities used during the development of your software are thoroughly designed to maintain the high quality of the end product.

-The QA testing, therefore, should primarily focus on improving the process of development of software with the aim to optimize the quality of end products.
+The QA testing, therefore, should primarily focus on improving the process of development of software to optimize the quality of end products.

 4. Apply Effective Methodologies